arm1n/arminribis.com/src/pages/contact/index.md

 ---
 template: contact
-seo:
-  description: Give me a call or write an email to get in touch!
-  title: ''
 menu: false
+title: Contact
+description: Make a call or write an email to get in touch with me!
 ---
 # Say Hello!